apollographql/apollo-client/docs/source/api/react-apollo.md

 }
 ```

-<h3 id="graphql-config-name">`config.name`</h3>
+### `config.name`

 This property allows you to configure the name of the prop that gets passed down to your component.
-By default if the GraphQL document you pass into `graphql()` is a query then your prop will be named [`data`](#graphql-query-data).
-If you pass a mutation then your prop will be named [`mutate`](#graphql-mutation-mutate).
+By default if the GraphQL document you pass into `graphql()` is a query then your prop will be named [`data`](#propsdata).
+If you pass a mutation then your prop will be named [`mutate`](#propsmutate).
 While appropriate these default names collide when you are trying to use multiple queries or mutations with the same component.
 To avoid collisions you may use `config.name` to provide the prop from each query or mutation HOC a new name.

 **Example:**

-This example uses the [`compose`](#compose) function to use multiple `graphql()` HOCs together.
+This example uses the [`compose`][] function to use multiple `graphql()` HOCs together.

 ```js
 export default compose(